justinmk/justinmk.github.io/content/post/2025-09-23-neovim-plugin-deps.md

 vulnerabilities.

-On the other hand, supply-chain attacks ([npm 2025](https://news.ycombinator.com/item?id=45169657), [Jia Tan](https://news.ycombinator.com/item?id=39914981)) appear to be more common, easier to implement, and expontentially bigger in terms of blast-radius.
+On the other hand, supply-chain attacks ([npm 2025](https://news.ycombinator.com/item?id=45169657), [Jia Tan](https://news.ycombinator.com/item?id=39914981)) appear to be more common, easier to implement, and exponentially bigger in terms of blast-radius.

 So we have what Alan Greenspan might call *a conundrum*.